APOL1 Genotyping Program

 Vertex Pharmaceuticals is sponsoring this genotyping program in collaboration with Labcorp, who will perform APOL1 genotyping and genetic counseling for eligible patients at no cost.

-Kidney failure occurs in African Americans about three times as often as it does in white Americans.1
+Kidney failure occurs in African Americans approximately four times as often as it does in White Americans.1

 What is APOL1-mediated kidney disease (AMKD)?